The Reo version of The Lion King is just as good in Māori as it is in English

 Public Interest Journalism funded through NZ On Air

-In 1994, I took my niece and nephew, who were aged 5 and 7, to watch Disney's The Lion King at the cinema in New Plymouth.
+In 1994, I took my niece and nephew, then aged 5 and 7, to watch Disney's The Lion King at the cinema in New Plymouth.
 Last night, 28 years later, I attended the premiere of The Lion King Reo Māori at Auckland's Civic Theatre.

 The experience of watching the translated version of the animated classic made me emotional.